flljy940/tp/docs/DeveloperGuide.md

 * 2a.
 The student list is empty.
   Use case ends.

-**Use Case U9: Filter students who have not paid for the previous lesson**
+**Use case U9: Filter students who have not paid for the previous lesson**

 **MSS**
 1. User requests to list students.